cerebunit/cerebmodels/models/cells/GrC2001DAngelo/readme.txt

 - Granule.py is the python translation of grc.hoc
 - For the sake of consistency 'del' in Grc_sine.mod is changed to 'delay'.
+- In general parameter setting in grc.hoc secondorder=0 and
+  SogliaSpike=0 are set but their use is not found in any other .hoc or .mod file.
+These parameters are therefore not net in Granuel.py

 Readme file for the model associated with